IPGeolocation/ip-geolocation-api-jquery-sdk/README.md

     console.log(response);
 }

-// Query time zone information for the calling machine's IP address with an API key (optional, if you're using "Request Origin" feature at IP Geolocation API) getTimezone(handleResponse, "YOUR_API_KEY");
+// Get time zone information for the calling machine's IP address with an API key (optional, if you're using "Request Origin" feature at IP Geolocation API) getTimezone(handleResponse, "YOUR_API_KEY");

-// To use the "Request Origin" feature at IP Geolocation API, you skip the API key parameter. getTimezone(handleResponse);
+// Don't pass the API key if you're using the "Request Origin" feature at IP Geolocation API getTimezone(handleResponse);

 // Toggle API calls' async behavior.
 By default, async is true. setAsync(false)

-// Query time zone information for an IP address e.g., "1.1.1.1" setIPAddressParameter("1.1.1.1");
+// Get time zone information for an IP address "1.1.1.1" and geolocation information in Italian language ** setIPAddressParameter("1.1.1.1");
+setLanguageParameter("it");
 getTimezone(handleResponse, "YOUR_API_KEY");

-// Query time zone infomration for a time zone ID like "America/New_York" setTimezoneParameter("America/Los_Angeles");
+// Get time zone infomration for a time zone "America/New_York" setTimezoneParameter("America/Los_Angeles");
 getTimezone(handleResponse, "YOUR_API_KEY");

-// Query time zone information by latitude and longitude of the location setCoordinatesParameter("31.4816", "74.3551");
+// Get time zone information by coordinates of the location setCoordinatesParameter("31.4816", "74.3551");
 getTimezone(handleResponse, "YOUR_API_KEY");
 ```